Six to compete for Miss DeKalb County title

 Contestants are:

-• Caitlin Taylor, a sophomore at Purdue University.
-She is the daughter of Matt and Julie Taylor.
+• Caitlin Taylor, a sophomore at Purdue University and the daughter of Matt and Julie Taylor;

-• Shelby Waligora, a senior at DeKalb Tech.
-She is the daughter of Jamie Bell and Daren Waligora.
+• Shelby Waligora, a senior at DeKalb New Tech and the daughter of Jamie Bell and Daren Waligora;

-• Cierra Snyder, a senior at DeKalb High School.
-She is the daughter of Mike and LeaKay Snyder.
+• Cierra Snyder, a senior at DeKalb High School and the daughter of Mike and LeaKay Snyder;

-• Payton Warfield, a senior at Garrett High School.
-She is the daughter of Paul and Jennifer Warfield.
+• Payton Warfield, a senior at Garrett High School and the daughter of Paul and Jennifer Warfield;

-• Isabel Kilgore, a senior at Garrett High School She is the daughter of Douglas and Monique Kilgore.
+• Isabel Kilgore, a senior at Garrett High School and the daughter of Douglas and Monique Kilgore; and

-• Kennedy Sattison, a senior at Garrett High School.
-She is the daughter of Todd and Kathryn Sattison.
+• Kennedy Sattison, a senior at Garrett High School and the daughter of Todd and Kathryn Sattison.

 Pageant directors are Erin Dove and Kelli Thornson.